https://invisible-island.net/ncurses/man/

 the actual color numbers.
 If cells in the retrieved window use

-color pairs which have not been created in the application using
+color pairs that have not been created in the application using

 init_pair, they will not be colored when the window is refreshed.